 Lower temperatures can slightly increase the sound radiation efficiency as the speed of sound is decreased (see above).

 Temperature also changes the properties of the (MS Polymer) glue bonding the two half shells together.
 These properties have an effect on the sustain of the notes and the timbre of the instrument.
-E.g. more glue will increase the absorption of the vibrations of the upper shell, and as energy is lost in the process, the instrument sounds more damp in the higher partials and shorter in sustain.
+E.g. more glue will increase the absorption of the vibrations of the upper shell, leading to less activity of the bottom shell to act as a passive soundboard (see explanation above).
+As energy is lost in the process, the instrument sounds more damp in the higher partials and shorter in sustain.
 The glue's elasticity, that is, the readiness for absorption, is slightly temperature dependent: as temperature increases, the elasticity is reduced and vice versa.
 All else equal, the glue will thus add to the sound a bit of dampening in cold temperatures and a bit of "openness" in warm temperatures.

 Anthony Achong, Secrets of the Steelpan

 Neville H. Fletcher & Thomas D. Rossing, The Physics of Musical Instruments

 Andrew Morrison & Thomas D. Rossing, The Accoustics of the Hang